 }

 The listen function returns an async iterator of events and cleans up after itself when return is called.
-However, there is no guarantee that return will be called in normal usage, causing a memory leak in the form of unremoved event listeners.
+But nothing guarantees return ever gets called, and an un-returned iterator leaks its event listener.
 Consider the following usage of listen above with an async generator:

 async function* positions(clicks) {